 - conform document retention and destruction policies to applicable laws.

 As the Government increases its reliance on electronic data interchange to conduct business and gather information more quickly and efficiently, it is important that the nursing facility work toward the goal of developing the capacity to ensure that all informational systems maintained by the facility are in working order, secured, and capable of accessing Federal and State databases.

 4. Compliance as an Element of Employee Performance

 Compliance programs should require the promotion of, and adherence to, the elements of the compliance program to be a factor in evaluating the performance of all employees.
 Employees should be periodically trained in new compliance policies and procedures.
-In addition, policies should require that managers, especially those involved in the direct care of residents and in claims development and submission:
+In addition, policies should require that managers, especially those Start Printed Page 14299involved in the direct care of residents and in claims development and submission:

 - discuss with all supervised employees and relevant contractors the compliance policies and legal requirements applicable to their function;

 - inform all supervised personnel that strict compliance with these policies and procedures is a condition of employment; and